c2lang/documentation/documentation/docs/language/struct_functions.md

 }
 ```

-## rules
+## Rules
-* struct-functions only work on struct/union types
+* Struct functions only work on struct/union types
-* struct-functions are defined in the same module as the struct (not necessary the same file!)
+* Struct functions are defined in the same module as the struct (not necessarily the same file!)
-* for a type type named _Foo_, struct functions must start with _Foo._ prefix.
+* For a type type named `Foo`, struct functions must start with `Foo.` prefix.
-* there cannot be a regular member _x_ and a struct function _foo.x_.
+* There cannot be a struct member `x` and a struct function `Foo.x`.
-* a static struct-function is called on the type itself: Foo.myfunc(); It's not allowed
-    to call this on a variable
+* A (non-static) struct function is required to have 'Type\*' or 'const Type\*' as its first argument.
-* a static struct-function has no argument requirements and can only be called on the type:
+* A static struct function has no argument requirements and can only be called on the type itself,
-    _Foo.add()_. _f.add()_ is not allowed.
-* a (non-static) struct-function is required to have 'Type\*' or 'const Type\*' as the first argument
+    not an instance of the type. `Foo.add()` and `f.add()` cannot both exist.
-* struct-function can also be assigned to variables of type Function with the correct proto-type:
+* A struct function may also be assigned to variables of type Function with the correct prototype:
     _callback = Foo.add;_
-* sub-structs cannot have struct functions
+* Sub-structs cannot have struct functions

 Extra notes:

-* it's possible to have public or non-public struct-functions for a public struct.
+* It's possible to have public or non-public struct functions for a public struct.
-* a struct-function itself is a regular function and can also be used as such
+* A struct-function itself is a regular function and can also be used as such
-* it's also possible to use a struct-function call if the variable of struct type is a member of
+* It's also possible to use a struct function call if the variable of struct type is a member of
     another struct
 ```c
 type Outer struct {